Rust-for-Linux/rust-for-linux.com/src/Third-party-crates.md

 ## Importing crates

-The kernel currently integrates some dependencies (e.g. some of the compression algorithms or our Rust `alloc` fork) by importing the files into its source tree, adapted as needed.
+The kernel currently integrates some dependencies (e.g. some of the compression algorithms or, in older releases, our Rust `alloc` fork) by importing the files into its source tree, adapted as needed.
 In other words, they are not fetched/patched on demand.

 There have been discussions about potentially incorporating a system where crates/libraries are fetched dynamically given a list of crates, versions, hashes, etc.; however, it remains to be seen whether such a system would be preferred and accepted.